-For these reasons, we advise you to consider cloaks as only very basic protection from casual observers, and a way to stop your IP/hostname being passively logged in most cases, but caution that they cannot be relied upon to hide your IP/hostname robustly—if you want that, you should consider an IRC bouncer, VPN or Tor (see our blog post on connecting to freenode via Tor).
+For these reasons, we advise you to consider cloaks as only very basic protection from casual observers, and a way to stop your IP/hostname being passively logged in most cases, but caution that they cannot be relied upon to hide your IP/hostname robustly—if you want that, you should consider an IRC bouncer, VPN or our Tor hidden service).

 Do consider, however, just how much you need to hide your IP address; it's disclosed routinely during normal Internet usage—for instance, every website you visit will necessarily see your IP address, unless you are using a VPN or Tor.
 Many, many users happily use IRC for decades, never hiding their IP address, and do not have any problems.

 To reiterate, the primary purpose of cloaks is to show your project affiliation, or lack thereof.
 Hiding your IP is not their primary purpose, and they cannot be fully relied upon to do that.